luizamfsantos/luizamfsantos/README.md

-- 📌 I'm currently working on applications of Reinforcement Learning on AWS Cloud [Check it out](https://github.com/luizamfsantos/AWS-Student-DeepRacer)
+- 📌 I'm currently working on two private projects (I promise I'll publish them once the deadline is over)

-- 🔭 I recently worked on [Iris Dataset](https://github.com/luizamfsantos/RDScML/tree/iris_data/dev/luizamfsantos/iris_data)

-- 👯 I want to collaborate.
-Please message me!
+- 🔭 I'm also currently learning how to develop unittesting.
+I'd say I'm about a half beginner at this point.

-- 🌱 I’m currently learning  **ML Algorithms**, **LLMs**, **AWS Cloud**
+- 🌱 Some big buckets I've been focusing are:  **ML Algorithms**, **LLMs**, **AWS Cloud**

 - 👨‍💻 All of my projects are available at [https://luizamfsantos.github.io](https://luizamfsantos.github.io)